catseye/SixtyPical/doc/SixtyPical.md

 Just before the goto,

-*   It is illegal if any of the memory locations in the target executable's READS list is uninitialized.
+*   It is illegal if any of the memory locations in the target routine's `inputs` list is uninitialized.

 In addition,